Qarik-Group/ultimate-guide-to-bosh/README.md

 bosh deploy manifests/zookeeper.yml
 ```

-Inside `zookeeper.yml` is the description of an group of five instances (we will review the contents of this file soon), each with a 10GB persistent disk volume.
+Inside `zookeeper.yml` is the description of an group of five instances, each with a 10GB persistent disk volume (we will review the contents of this file soon).

-In our Zookeeper example:
+* BOSH sends requests to Amazon AWS API for five EC2 VMs, using a specified Amazon Machine Image (AMI) as the base file system/operating system
+* BOSH will manage the allocation of IPs within the VPC subnet rather than using DHCP (more on networking later)
+* BOSH sends requests to AWS for five EBS volumes and then attaches each one to a different EC2 VM

+Each of the AWS EC2 VMs will eventually "call home" to BOSH saying that they are awake and ready.

+BOSH then begins preparing them for their role of "Zookeeper" instance.

 * BOSH downloads special BOSH packages of Apache Zookeeper, plus the Java JDK which is a dependency for running Zookeeper.
 * BOSH downloads special BOSH job templates that describe how to configure and run a single node of Zookeeper on each instance
 * BOSH provides each Zookeeper job template with the IP address, client port, quorum port and leader election port for every other member of the deployment (these are Zookeeper specific requirements to for a cluster of Zookeeper instances)

-# BOSH Architecture, Part 1
+## BOSH Architecture, Part 1

 In the previous sections I've made reference to a `bosh` CLI but have otherwise danced around the topic of "what is BOSH really?"